 In 2008 Duke University Medical Center conducted an experiment that was published in the American Journal of Preventive Medicine called “Keeping a Food Diary Doubles Weight Loss Result” The study concluded that those who tracked their food lost twice as much weight as those who did not.
 “Those who kept daily food records lost twice as much weight as those who kept no records,” said Jack Hollis, Ph.D., of Kaiser Permanente Center for Health Research in Portland, Ore.
 “It seems that the simple act of writing down what you eat encourages people to consume fewer calories.”
 Applications are most effective when the food is logged every time it is eaten and every day.
 The act of self-monitoring was more effective in men than in women and more effective in individuals who also exercised daily.

 “The association between weight loss and engagement with a web-based food and exercise diary in a commercial weight loss program: a retrospective analysis”

-The goal of teaching self-monitor is that the person will learn to use the tool to provide information and will use the information to correct themselves with overeating, smoking, drinking, etc. Many people have access to the internet and computers on the go which makes it easier than using pen and paper to log.
-The applications also calculate calories and nutrition information which is simpler than looking at food labels.
-Self-monitoring is an effective behavior aided by the use of a computer application because self-monitoring brings more awareness to the individual and allows them to take a proactive approach in their health
+The goal of teaching self-monitor is that the person will learn to use the tool to provide information and will use the information to correct themselves with overeating, smoking, drinking, etc. Many people have access to the internet and computers on the go which makes it easier than using pen and paper to log in.
+The applications also calculate calories and nutrition information, which is simpler than looking at food labels.
+Self-monitoring is an effective behavior aided by the use of a computer application because self-monitoring brings more awareness to the individual and allows them to take a proactive approach to their health

-Here at American Male Wellness, our medical director, Dr. Graham Simpson has developed a smart application for all of our patients in using his Reversing Diabesity protocol.
+Here at American Male Wellness, our medical director, Dr. Graham Simpson, has developed a smart application for all our patients using his Reversing Diabesity protocol.
 Eternity A.I. is available in the iTunes and Google Play Store and features health monitoring, customized meal planning, and weight loss coaching.